rjpcasalino/blog_bt/src/posts/2022-08-19-Alpine-Up-and-Running.md

 The mapping is in physical order and setting one of the above values with "0" will disable the button.
 Thus setting 2 to "0" will disable that action.

-To get suspend to work on LID close follow this guide: https://wiki.alpinelinux.org/wiki/Suspend_on_LID_close You might need to create the directories and don't forget to make the script you'll copy executable.
+To get suspend to work on LID close follow this guide: [https://wiki.alpinelinux.org/wiki/Suspend_on_LID_close](https://wiki.alpinelinux.org/wiki/Suspend_on_LID_close)

+You might need to create the directories and don't forget to make the script you'll copy executable.

-And here are the fonts that work best for most setups:
+And, finally, here are the fonts that work best for most setups:

 	apk add terminus-font ttf-inconsolata ttf-dejavu font-noto font-noto-cjk ttf-font-awesome font-noto-extra